ngageoint/geogig-web/README.md

 # GeoGig OpenAPI interface

+Geogig OpenAPI is an interface to Geogig data source to allow versioned editing of geospatial data similar to git.

+This API is NGA funded as part of the GEOINT Services program

 GeoGig's WEB API Swagger definition and implementations for Java Server, Java, JavaScript, and Python clients.

 ##Getting started